 STEP 4: Prepare for: submitting official documents & save the date for New Student Orientation

 International Technological University requires all admitted students to present proof of undergraduate graduation prior to admission in a graduate program.
-Additionally, ITU requires submission of official test scores (GRE, GMAT, TOEFL, IELTS) and post-secondary transcripts prior to the add/drop deadline, May 20, 2018.
+Additionally, ITU requires submission of official test scores (GRE, GMAT, TOEFL, IELTS) and post-secondary transcripts prior to the add/drop deadline.

-Check for Summer Orientation 2018 registration dates under 'Announcements' on myITU's home page.
+Check for Orientation registration dates under 'Announcements' on myITU's home page.
 Be sure to register for New Student Advisement as soon as possible to be cleared for registration.

 STEP 5: (International Students Only) Apply for your I-20 and submit supporting documents